Why do you need Localization Testing?

 What is Localization Testing?

-Orthography, grammar, expressions, formatting, and special characters – the internationalization of software comes with a number of considerations that can become problems.
+Orthography, grammar, expressions, formatting and special characters – the internationalization of software comes with a number of considerations that can pose problems.

 Websites today are often available in multiple languages, but that doesn’t mean that they’re truly local.
-Localization is more than just translating text, its aim is to make the product look and feel like it was specifically created to meet the needs of the regional target audience.
-A localized product helps you introduce your product to locals, and subsequently create more business opportunities and expansion.
+Localization is more than just translating text, it aims to make the product look and feel like it was specifically created to meet the needs of the local target audience.
+A localized product helps you introduce your product to locals, leading to more business opportunities and expansion.

 Software localization is more than just language localization.
 You need to make sure that your digital product adheres to local culture and standards as well.
-Therefore, the main areas relevant for localization are content and user interface.
+Therefore, the main areas relevant for localization are content and user interface (UI).

-As a consequence, a localization test plan should not only cover the language itself but also aspects such as currency or date and time format.
+A localization test plan should not only cover the language itself but also other aspects such as currency or date and time format.
 Testers will also check the UI and language for cultural appropriateness as part of the quality assurance (QA) process.